 By providing a wheelchair accessible taxi service, you're automatically expanding your demographic.
 Your clientele will be in constant need of transportation, especially in the case of an emergency.

-3. There Are Plenty of Community Services that Will Want to Work With You
+3. Community Services that Will Want to Work With You

 There are no shortages when it comes to where to find customers.
 You already know wheelchair users have a constant need for transportation.
 Do you know where you can often find them?